ryanpierre/single-page-applications/README.md

 - I can explain what a single page application is
 - I can explain how the request, response and update cycle works with Javascript and HTML
-- I can build a single page application using components
+- I can build a single page application
+- I can build re-usable UI components

 ## Overview